• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 And I dunno if this is the case where you are, but where I've been, a lower classification doesn't necessarily mean lower-quality competition in tennis, because quite often those lower classifications have private-school powerhouses.

 We had a similar situation in baseball a few years back.
 Both teams in 5A, in the same division.
 Player A was a pitcher and beat Player B's team all three times they played.
 Shut them down.
 And he had a fine year.
 But when we looked at the stats at the end of the season, Player B was ahead of the other guy in just about every category.
-We went with Player B, and even though A's coach still gives us shit about it I'll defend that choice to the death.
+We went with Player B, and even though A's coach still gives us shirt about it I'll defend that choice to the death.

 Go with the 2A player.
 He did more for his team, and more on an individual level, than the 3A kid.
 And there can't be that much difference in talent level when you're talking about 2A and 3A, can there?